sogaiu/repl-notes/nrepl/servers.md

 # Servers

+The following are some implementations of nREPL servers along with which ops appear to be implemented.

 ## Clojure

-The following are some implementations that support some nREPL ops.

 * [babashka.nrepl](https://github.com/babashka/babashka.nrepl) -
   babashka's nrepl server